rackerlabs/support-how-to/content/account-management/rackspace-notifications-security-event-faq.md

 #### What are these notifications?

-If you have a next-generation firewall (NGFW) or other security device, it might push log events from actions taken by the security technology to the notification portal.
+If you have a next-generation firewall (NGFW) or other security devices, it might push log events from the security technology's actions to the notification portal

-For example, if you have enabled a threat license on a Cisco Firepower Threat Defense (FTD)-enabled appliance, the device sends notification of events that match a policy and signature in the Intrusion Prevention System (IPS) threat engine.
+For example, if you have enabled a threat license on a Cisco&reg; Firepower Threat Defense (FTD)-enabled appliance, the device sends notification of events that match a policy and signature in the intrusion prevention system (IPS) threat engine.
 This notification relays the disposition of the event.

 #### What events do I see in the notification portal?

 You see high and medium-level events, as defined by the Cisco Talos Intelligence Group (Talos), in the Rackspace Notification Service (RNS).
-Low-level events are typically false positives or unremarkable events that would flood your RNS-service queue.
+Low-level events are typically false positives or unremarkable events that might flood your RNS-service queue.

-#### What should I do if I feel an event is a false-positive?
+#### What should I do if I feel an event is a false positive?

 If you suspect an alert is a false positive, open a ticket with Netsec support, and ask them to investigate the event.
 If this is a known-source IP address,